0xProject/0x-monorepo/contracts/staking/spec/spec.md

 /// @param newOperatorShare The newly decreased percentage of any rewards owned by the operator. function decreaseStakingPoolOperatorShare(bytes32 poolId, uint32 newOperatorShare) external;
 ```

-Note that a single staker can operate several pools, but a market making address can only belong to one pool.
-Note also that the operator's reward share can only be decreased: so the change can only ever benefit pool members.

 ### 6.2 Paying Liquidity Rewards Pools (Finalization)